 top of page

-Jefferson Market Garden HISTORY
+Jefferson Market Garden

-by Jack Intrator, Garden Historian
+Written by Jack Intrator, Garden Historian

-The Jefferson Market Garden is bounded by Greenwich Avenue, West 10th Street and Sixth Avenue.
-Since 1833, fishmongers, fire watchers, judges, prisoners, librarians, gardeners and others have worked or lived on this small triangular city block at one time or another.
+Jefferson Market Garden is bounded by Greenwich Avenue, West 10th Street, and Sixth Avenue.
+Since 1833, fishmongers, fire watchers, judges, prisoners, librarians, gardeners, and others have worked or lived on this small triangular city block at one time or another.
 In that year the block was first developed as the Jefferson Market to supply the food needs of the evergrowing population of Greenwich Village.
 The block’s triangular shape, unusual in a city of right angles, resulted from its location at the intersection of the ordered 1811 street grid to the east of Sixth Avenue with the older, circuitous street layout of the Village neighborhood to the west.

 The evolution of this parcel of land from a food market to a library and garden is fascinating and complex.